Planning Your Procurement University or Academy

 Develop Partnerships with Key Executives

-The Procurement University exists only with the support of senior management.
-Don’t neglect to include the middle managers —those who allocate resources, provide funding, allow individuals to participate in programs and support the Procurement University concept.
+Furthermore, the Procurement University exists only with the support of senior management.
+Importantly, don’t neglect to include the middle managers.
+Those who allocate resources, provide funding, allow individuals to participate in programs and support the Procurement University initiative.

 Address Performance Improvement

-Identifying the root cause of a performance gap is the starting point for stakeholder engagement.
-Issues may not necessarily point to a training need but an alternative solution.
-A performance improvement approach facilitates the ROI calculation before you ever build a course or program.
+Moreover, identifying the root cause of a performance gap is the starting point for stakeholder engagement.
+Remember, issues may not necessarily point to a training need but an alternative solution.
+Furthermore, a performance improvement approach facilitates the ROI calculation before you ever build a course or program.

 2. Operational Excellence